alexfernandez/alexfernandez.github.io/2026/avis-lxxx.md

 * Ultraviolet damage: keep up with the strong sun near the equator.
 * Water resistance: endure rain for extended periods.

-To build the outer shell and the gas bag we need to join a number of pieces with funny shapes.
+To build the outer shell we need to join a number of pieces with funny shapes.
-I did some numerical integration for the [Avis Minima](/2024/avis-minima), and found the optimal shape.
+I did some numerical integration for the [Avis Minima](/2024/avis-minima), and found the optimal shapes.
-Nowadays ultrasonic plastic sealing is much more effective than traditional sewing techniques.
+The pieces can be joined together using ultrasonic plastic sealing, which is much more effective than traditional sewing techniques.

 I have found that it is a good compromise to use around half the weight of the airship for the outer and inner envelopes.